ayushoriginal/FoodGeek/README.md

 # FoodGeek

+### See the videocast of Sprint 3 ->  https://www.youtube.com/watch?edit=vd&v=k3PNrzBkyCk

-###This Project is developed using Agile Software development methods in which solutions have evolved through collaboration between self-organizing, cross-functional teams.
+### This Project is developed using Agile Software development methods in which solutions have evolved through collaboration between self-organizing, cross-functional teams.
-We have tried to implement adaptive planning, evolutionary development, early delivery, continuous improvement, and encourages rapid and flexible response to change.
+We have tried to implement adaptive planning, evolutionary development, early delivery, continuous improvement and flexibility to quickly respond to change.

+### TL:DR; This project aims to build a platform to enable general public and restaurant managers to improve their diet choices and food quality/services respectively.
+The application uses the preferences and requirements of the user to suggest matching food items (satisfying nutrition, calorie, taste preferences) which can be ordered online.
+These food outlets can give the ingredients of their food items and the nutritional value of the items will be calculated and displayed by the system.
+The users of this application can rate, review, comment, tag or share posts related to these food outlets and explore the nutritional information of specific dishes and meals.

 ## Home Page
 ![Home Page](http://i.imgur.com/1tq39jI.png)